 Turtle Mushroom (Sarcodon imbricatus)

 Turtle Mushrooms can be found growing throughout Europe and North America starting from June in Europe and late August in North America, all the way to October.

 Sarcodon imbricatus is often associated with spruce trees, pine trees, and hardwoods.

-Turtle mushrooms are mycorrhizal mushrooms that benefit the forest around it through its vast mycelium networks undergrounds.
+Turtle mushrooms are mycorrhizal mushrooms that benefit the forest around them through their vast mycelium networks underground.

-Edible: Although they taste quite bitter and are much better dried and reduced into a powder, then brewed intoy a tea.
+Edible: Although they taste quite bitter and are much better dried and reduced into a powder, then brewed into a tea.

 Yellow Foot Chanterelle (Craterellus tubaeformis)